alexey-lysiuk/slade-macos-build/README.md

 In both cases the main repository is cloned into **SLADE** directory.
 This happened only once during the first run of the script.
 You will need to pull changes by hand after that.
 Also, you can switch to a branch other than **master** and run the corresponding script again.

+It's possible to create a Disk Image `*.dmg` file, suitable for making redistributable builds.
+Execute `make_dmg.sh` script to generate it.